miklevin/MikeLev.in/_posts/2025-12-12-the-center-holds-forever-actualizer-machine.md

 So to get to the middle from the extremes all you need to know is the scale of your spectrum, hopefully an **odd** number so that there actually is a center screen.
-It's a bit harder to get to than the extremes, but just as with life

-## The Great Filtering: Evolution of the Actualizer Machine
-this is a good thing because it keeps you thinking and truly able to pivot, generally working in moderation and self-checking and self-balancing.
+It's a bit harder to get to than the extremes, but just as with life this is a good thing because it keeps you thinking and truly able to pivot, generally working in moderation and self-checking and self-balancing.